Skip to main content

 Travel Flexibility

-LPRs are more flexible to travel compared to asylees.
-After acquiring the LPR statute, they may travel out of the country and reenter the United States more efficiently.
+LPRs have more flexibility to travel compared to asylees.
+After acquiring LPR status, they may travel out of the country and reenter the United States more efficiently.

 Path to U.S. Citizenship

 After maintaining LPR status for a certain period, oftentimes five years, you may be eligible to become a U.S. Citizen.
-A U.S. Citizenship brings additional benefits, including authorization for government employment, voting in federal elections, and obtaining a U.S. passport.
+U.S. Citizenship brings additional benefits, including:

 To become an LPR, you must submit Form I-485 or the Application to Register Permanent Residence or Adjust Status.
-You may submit this form to the U.S. government agency called the U.S. Citizenship and Immigration Services (USCIS).
-The USCIS is a component of the U.S. Department of Homeland Security (DHS), overseeing legal immigration to the country.
+You may submit this form to U.S. Citizenship and Immigration Services (USCIS).
+USCIS is a component of the U.S. Department of Homeland Security (DHS) that oversees legal immigration to the country.

 The following steps will be helpful for you as you adjust your status from an asylee to a lawful permanent resident of the United States: